colorblast/unintendedcon.github.io/src/posts/getting-psycopg2-working-on-solus.md

 layout: post
 title: Getting psycopg2 working on Solus
 date: 2020-06-30T23:43:00Z
+description:
-description: Not as easy as it sounds. <Libpq-fe.h> is not quite where you think it is.
+  Not as easy as it sounds. <Libpq-fe.h> is not quite where you think it is.
 keywords:
   - python
   - development

----
-If you're working on any sort of fullstack project, you're likely to encounter postgres.
+---If you're working on any sort of fullstack project, you're likely to encounter postgres.
 And if you're working in python with a framework like sanic, responder, or django, you're likely to encounter it's python driver psycopg2.

 If you attempt to install a django project, you'll get this error.